 Later I was to find the birth certificate of my grandfather, he was registered John Royle, no father listed and no other siblings, but the son of Emma.

 I later found a death for a Mabel Stella Kerridge, mother listed as Emma Royle.
 She had died in a nursing home and her death certificate mentioned 2 husbands.
 I could not work out how people got Lena from Mabel but then this was not uncommon.
-Everything except her age pointed at her being Lena, she died before Uncle Jim in a nursing home, had married twice and of course her mother was Emma.
+Everything except her age pointed at her being Lena, she died in a nursing home, had married twice, one being Les, and of course her mother was Emma.

 I stopped looking for Lena.